whitedarkgray/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7 - file: name a file a weird name
 8 - cwd: save dir contents to file
 9 - iacta: duplicate last line
+10- rm: remove all files with .js extension